Hybrid Golf Club Distance Comparison to Irons

 Hybrid clubheads are larger than standard iron clubheads and boast a lower and deeper center of gravity.
 These traits make it easier to hit the ball in the air with a hybrid than with its counterpart iron.
 For example, your typical 3-hybrid shots will have a higher trajectory than your typical 3-iron shots.

 As a result, the hybrid is usually better for approach shots, as the higher trajectory gives your shot a better chance to hold the green.
-Properly hit irons may be better for a second shot on a par 5, because the lower trajectory typically allows the ball to roll farther, assuming you keep the shot in the fairway.
+Properly hit irons may be better for a second shot, or any other long shot, on a hole like a par-5, as the lower trajectory typically allows the ball to roll farther (assuming you keep the shot in the fairway).

 Technique